Navy SEAL Officer Program (2025)

-Becoming a Navy SEAL is hard enough, but you are researching how to become a Navy SEAL Officer…
+Becoming a Navy SEAL is already tough, but you’re looking into how to become a Navy SEAL Officer.
+Now that’s a whole new level of challenge—and excitement.

-A Navy SEAL Officer is an Unrestricted Line Officer in the Navy who leads the most elite warriors in the world – the Navy SEAL teams.
-The designator code for Navy SEAL Officers is 1130.
+A Navy SEAL Officer is an Unrestricted Line Officer in charge of leading the world’s top warriors: the Navy SEAL teams.
+Their special code is 1130.

-But how exactly do you get started with your path to become a Navy SEAL Officer?
+So, how do you start on your journey to becoming a Navy SEAL Officer?

 What Does A Navy SEAL Officer Do?